-A man from who defied the odds to recover from a late diagnosis of HIV and go on to fight for disability rights has been nominated for a national award.
+A man who defied the odds to recover from a late diagnosis of HIV and go on to fight for disability rights has been nominated for a national award.

 Roland Chesters, who was given just two weeks to live at the time of his diagnosis, has suffered long term effects on his brain and motor skills because the virus was picked up and treated at a late stage.